Arousal: Effects of physiological arousal on cognition

 The effects of physiological arousal on cognition cause individuals to be active, attentive, or excited.

 The term "physiological" refers to physiology and concerns the normal functioning of an organism.
 Physiological arousal refers to features of arousal reflected by physiological reactions, such as escalations in blood pressure and rate of respiration and lessened activity of the gastrointestinal system.

 These terms are what allow for the effects physiological arousal has on cognition itself.

 Cognition is internal mental representations best characterized as thoughts and ideas- resulting from and involved in multiple mental processes and operations including perception, reasoning, memory, intuition, judgement and decision making.
 While cognition is not directly observable, it is still amenable to study using the scientific method.
 Cognition is also something that plays a fundamental role in determining behavior.
 Goes into explaining cognitive functions and how they are internal and inferred from behavior using measure like accuracy in performing a task like recalling a list of words of the time taken to find some word on a page of text.

 The study of cognitive functions derive from the information processing approach which argues that these functions involve operations occurring at various processing stages is typically based on a model of cognitive function of interest.

 Physiological comes from physiology which is the study of the functioning of living organisms, animal or plant, and of the functioning of their constituent tissues or cells.
 This word was first used by the Greeks to describe a philosophical inquiry into the nature of things.
 The use of the term with specific reference to vital activities of healthy humans, which began in the 16th century, also applicable to many current aspects of physiology.

 Physiological responses to fight or flight:

 When the body is initially challenged by a stressor it responds with physiological activation (also known as arousal) of a defense system to deal with the immediate stressor.
 "If a stimulus is perceived as a threat, a more intense and prolonged discharge of the locus ceruleus which is the major nor adrenergic nucleus of the brain, giving rise to fibers innervating extensive areas throughout the neuraxis.
 Also referred as the Neuroaxis, is the axis in the central nervous system. activates the sympathetic division of the autonomic nervous system.
 (Thase & Howland 1995)" (psychologistworld.org, n.d.)
-The activation of the sympathetic nervous system leads to the release of non-epinephrine from nerve endings acting on the heart, blood vessels, respiratory centers, and other sites.
+The activation of the sympathetic nervous system leads to the release of norepinephrine from nerve endings acting on the heart, blood vessels, respiratory centers, and other sites.
 The ensuing physiological changes constitute a major part of the acute stress response.
 Which can often lead to as the fight or flight response.

 Anticipated behaviors are actions that are foreseen or predicted to happen in a specific situation due to different environmental factors.
 Furthermore, they are decided by one's past experiences and knowledge.